Yikang1020/Yikang1020/README.md

-- 👋 Hi, I’m Yikang Liu, master student at School of Psychology, Nanjing Normal University.
-Now, I’m a memeber of Meta Self Lab.
+- 👋 Hi, I’m Yikang Liu, RA at Guangdong Institute of Intelligence Science and Technology.
+Now, I’m a memeber of Laboratory of Cognitive Neural Representation and Regulation.

 ---

 - 🧑‍💻 My main research are:

-  - the ERP marker of evidence accumulation in decision-making, Centro-Parietal Positivity(CPP);

-  - the impact of precistion on perception and perceptual decision-making.
+  - How do we construct internal models of abstract task?

+  - How does our brain’s offline activity (like mental replay) help consolidate and reorganize these maps?

+  - How do we then use these maps to make flexible decisions?

 ---